 Betta fish that feel confined may become aggressive and flare more often because they have nowhere to retreat and will feel constantly exposed.

 Can You Put Betta Fish With Other Fish?

 You can put betta with other fish, but you will need to do some careful research.
 You will need to know the temperament of your betta and what kind of fish will live peacefully with them.
 Betta fish have gained quite a bad reputation, but they are generally good-natured unless threatened.

-If a betta has been housed alone for an extensive amount of time, they may be aggressive towards any new tank mates, so it’s important that their tank is large enough and contains plenty of hiding spots where they can retreat if feeling threatened.
+If a betta has been housed alone for an extensive amount of time, it may become aggressive toward new tank mates, so it’s important that its tank is large enough and contains plenty of hiding spots so that it can retreat when feeling threatened.